sarahsookoo/Survey/README.md

 - go to :C/xampp/htdocs and create a folder.
 Paste the files into this folder.
 - go to localhost/myphpadmin in your browser and create a database named surveys
 - in this database, create a table named survey_one with 3 columns: name, answer, comments
-- go to localhost/<foldername><index.php> in your browser and fill out the survey
+- go to localhost/<'insert folder name'><index.php> in your browser and fill out the survey
 - refresh the localhost/myphpadmin and you should see the survey data